Top

 Valizadeh: Small RCT with 40 nano-curcumin patients and 40 control patients showing lower mortality with treatment.
 Authors conclude that nano-curcumin may be able to modulate the increased rate of inflammatory cytokines especially IL-1β and IL-6 mRNA expression and cytokine secretion in COVID-19 patients, which may improve clinical outcomes.

-We performed ongoing searches of PubMed, medRxiv, ClinicalTrials.gov, The Cochrane Library, Google Scholar, Collabovid, Research Square, ScienceDirect, Oxford University Press, the reference lists of other studies and meta-analyses, and submissions to the site c19early.org.
-Search terms were curcumin, filtered for papers containing the terms COVID-19 or SARS-CoV-2.
-Automated searches are performed every few hours with notification of new matches.
+We perform ongoing searches of PubMed, medRxiv, Europe PMC, ClinicalTrials.gov, The Cochrane Library, Google Scholar, Research Square, ScienceDirect, Oxford University Press, the reference lists of other studies and meta-analyses, and submissions to the site c19early.org.
+Search terms are curcumin and COVID-19 or SARS-CoV-2.
+Automated searches are performed twice daily, with all matches reviewed for inclusion.
 All studies regarding the use of curcumin for COVID-19 that report a comparison with a control group are included in the main analysis.
 Sensitivity analysis is performed, excluding studies with major issues, epidemiological studies, and studies with minimal available information.
 This is a living analysis and is updated regularly.

 We have classified studies as early treatment if most patients are not already at a severe stage at the time of treatment (for example based on oxygen status or lung involvement), and treatment started within 5 days of the onset of symptoms.
 If studies contain a mix of early treatment and late treatment patients, we consider the treatment time of patients contributing most to the events (for example, consider a study where most patients are treated early but late treatment patients are included, and all mortality events were observed with late treatment patients).
 We note that a shorter time may be preferable.
 Antivirals are typically only considered effective when used within a shorter timeframe, for example 0-36 or 0-48 hours for oseltamivir, with longer delays not being effective McLean, Treanor.